tldr-pages/tldr/pages/common/fisher.md

 # fisher

-> Fisher, a fish-shell plugin manager
+> Fisher, a fish-shell plugin manager.
-> Install plugins by name or from a managed `fishfile` for bundled installs
+> Install plugins by name or from a managed `fishfile` for bundled installs.

 - Install one or more plugins: